oblivioncth/BSCWorks/README.md

  - Mostly complete editing of Sound Containers including sound container order insertion/removal of new/existing Sound Containers
  - Basic editing of *uninterpreted* Effect Container data
  - Single and batch conversion of both SMF->WAV and WAV->SMF
- - Creation and updating of Speechmanager Caches that performs byte-level validity checking, avoids adding redundant entries and removes any existing ones from the cache
+ - Creation and updating of Speechmanager Caches that performs byte-level validity checking, avoids adding redundant entries and removes any existing duplicates from the cache

 ## Usage